 Note: The following templates have been included as examples for guidance purposes and are incomplete.
-If these templates are used, information specific to the activity, location, participants, etc. will need to be sourced and incorporated.
+If these templates are used, information specific to the activity, location, participants and other characteristics will need to be sourced and incorporated.

-Activity: Mountain biking
+Activity: Angler education